-Figure 9: Normalized energy consumption of CABA.
+Figure 10: Normalized energy consumption.
+Figure reproduced from [115].

-First, CABA-BDI reduces energy consumption by as much as 22.2% over the baseline.
-This is especially noticeable for bandwidth-limited applications, e.g., PVC, mst.
-This is a result of two factors: (i) the reduction in the amount of data transferred between the LLC and DRAM (we observe a 29.5% average reduction in DRAM power) and (ii) the reduction in total execution time.
-This observation agrees with several prior works on bandwidth compression [66, 75].
+and (ii) the reduction in total execution time.
+This observation agrees with several prior works on bandwidth compression [88, 104].
 We conclude that the CABA framework is capable of reducing the overall system energy, primarily by decreasing the off-chip memory traffic.

 Second, CABA-BDI's energy consumption is only 3.6% more than that of the HW-BDI design, which uses dedicated logic for memory bandwidth compression.
-It is also only 4.0% more than that of the Ideal-BDI design, which has no compressionrelated overheads.
-CABA-BDI consumes more energy because it schedules and executes assist warps, utilizing on-chip register files, memory and computation units, which is less energyefficient than using dedicated logic for compression.
-However, as results indicate, this additional energy cost is small compared to the performance gains of CABA (recall, 41.7% over Base), and may be amortized by using CABA for other purposes as well (see Section 7).
+It is also only 4.0% more than that of the Ideal-BDI design, which has no compression-related overheads.
+CABA-BDI consumes more energy because it schedules and executes assist warps, utilizing on-chip register files, memory and computation units, which is less energy-efficient than using dedicated logic for compression.
+However, as results indicate, this additional energy cost is small compared to the performance gains of CABA (recall, 41.7% over Base), and may be amortized by using CABA for other purposes as well (see Section 8).

 Power Consumption.
 CABA-BDI increases the system power consumption by 2.9% over the baseline (not graphed), mainly due to the additional hardware and higher utilization of the compute pipelines.
-However, the power overhead enables energy savings by reducing bandwidth use and can be amortized across other uses of CABA (Section 7).
+However, the power overhead enables energy savings by reducing bandwidth use and can be amortized across other uses of CABA (Section 8).